DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Katana/katana-writeup.md

 - Now we can either `curl` our shell or visit it in the browser to activate it.
 We will use `curl` from the command line to activate it.
 - We also need to note that the web server told us our upload was moved to the other web server and gave us a url to it.
-  - We know that we were on port `8088` when we uploaded our shell and we know that HTTP is open on ports `80` and `8715` as well.
+  - We know that we were on port `8088` when we uploaded our shell and we know that HTTP is open on ports `80` and `8715`.
   - Most likely, the web server it moved it to `8715`.
 We will use that port for the url in our `curl` command.

 ```